Growth slows at end of 2021 in 19 countries that use euro

 No. 2 eurozone economy France, on the other hand, saw growth of 0.7% over the previous quarter, leaving the year's figure at 7%.
 That is the strongest since 1969.
 The full-year figure was buoyed by strong consumer spending and services in the third quarter as many activities resumed during a lull in the pandemic.

-Analysts foresee a pickup in the second quarter of this year as supply chain difficulties ease as hoped.
+Analysts foresee eurozone growth picking up in the second quarter as supply chain difficulties ease.

-The eurozone inflation rate was a record 5% in December and unemployment was running at 7.2% in November, the latest figures available.

-The inflation figure presents a communications challenge for European Central Bank President Christine Lagarde when bank policymakers meet Thursday.
-Lagarde is expected to stick to her view that inflation is temporary and that the bank is far from raising interest rates, the usual antidote to higher inflation.
+In the meantime, the eurozone inflation rate has hit a record 5%, presenting a challenge for European Central Bank President Christine Lagarde when bank policymakers meet Thursday.
+Lagarde is expected to stick to her view that inflation is temporary and that the bank is far from raising interest rates, the usual antidote to rising consumer prices.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.